EliasSelenius/cproj/README.md

 my rust application, and never having to think about `csc` or `rustc`, then of course, working with a C compiler is a pain.

-I am well aware of the dosens of existing solutions to C building, but all I want is a simple CLI, in wich I can write `cproj run` and it just runs.
+There of course exists dosens of existing solutions to C building.
+But this project is differnet, in that it aims for simplicity.
+With cproj, you write `cproj run` and it just runs. <br>
+Something like `make` is over complicating the simple task of building a C project.
+You don't need a specialized programming language to build another programming language.
+This is, in my humble and uninformed opinion, the pinnacle of overengineering.

 ## What It Does